CarlKho-Minerva/Cheap-Shopper_NearAI_25MNRV/benchmark_results.md

 ## Conclusion

 The benchmark tests confirm that our Cheap Shopper system excels at query understanding, link generation, and enabling task completion.
 Feature relevance, while good at 80%, has room for improvement.
 The main area requiring optimization is response time, as the current average of 5.7 seconds is slower than our target threshold despite using a lower parameter model.

+Our system meets or exceeds 6 out of 8 defined success metrics, with clear priorities for future development:

+1. Improve response time (highest priority)
+2. Enhance feature relevance (secondary priority)

+All benchmark data has been preserved in in `benchmark_analysis.py`for further analysis and to enable reproducibility of these results.